nttung1110/Thesis-Draft/README.md

 ### Relationship Prediction

-Our final components of the system is relationship prediction.
-In this part, we introduced a novel type of feature call object affordance feature.
+Our final component of the system is relationship prediction.
+In this part, we introduced a novel type of feature called object affordance feature.
 This type of features were used as prior knowledge about the semantic association between an object and relationship.
 For example, it is nonsense to associate relationship "eating" to object categories "bicycle".
 We made use of this feature in post processing step for masking our irrelevant relationship categories scores.
 The overall pipeline of our final component was shown below
 ![Rel_prediction](/figures/masking_affordance.png)

 ## Repository Usage